Graphics card not working? Here’s what to do [easy fixes]

 Graphics cards are the lifeline of gamers, allowing them to play graphics-intensive games on their PC.
-Most modern-day games require a graphics card and without it the catalog of games that you can enjoy substantially decreases.
+Most modern-day games require a graphics card, and without it, the catalog of games that you can enjoy substantially decreases.

 While not having a graphics card is disheartening, having a graphics card and it not being detected is truly sad and frustrating.

-There are times when a user may find that their PC has stopped detecting their graphics card without showing any reason.
+Sometimes, a user may find that their PC has stopped detecting their graphics card without showing any reason.
 This may also happen with newly purchased graphics cards.

 What To Do When Graphics Card Is Not Detected

 You need to account for many things when your graphics card is not working.
 Follow the solutions I have provided below, and you should be able to solve this problem.

 Suppose your PC is suddenly not detecting your graphics driver or switched to the integrated graphics automatically.